 - They are acclimated to being in executive offices, i.e. they don’t play with the shelf toys, ogle the family pictures or make inappropriate comments about any apparent wealth.

 - Most importantly, a professional team brings with them a wealth of field experience and knowledge that no part-time, in-house “tech” can possibly possess.

 All this being said, I would recommend in-house TSCM for very large organizations, with multiple locations, if…

 - the team will be 100% dedicated to this work, without distractions,

 - and the inspection locations are varied.

 or… if you want to conduct due diligence inspections for covert video voyeur cameras.
 Security and facilities personnel can be trained to handle this competently.
 They need to know about where to look and what to look for.
-An on-line, self-paced, video-based, spycam detection training course, can be found here.
+This on-line, self-paced, video-based, spycam detection training course will teach them quickly.
 The course is interesting, entertaining and takes about an hour to complete.

 In some cases it is reasonable to develop a hybrid in-house TSCM program.
 In-house TSCM staff would handle limited, last-minute needs.
 A professional TSCM team would conduct overall inspections on a scheduled basis, and be consulted when the in-house TSCM team had a question.

 Make sure your inspections are being conducted with regularity.
 Get the best team you can to conduct your bug sweeps if you want true cost-effectiveness.
 Do these two things.
 Be the one who saves your organization from economic espionage, and protects the privacy of all the employees.